 The lack of available funds.
 The ESG program needs to expand to offer funding to any eligible entity.
 Presently, this causes a hardship to both the shelters already funded as there is no way to fund new shelters without cutting the funding of those already funded, and to the new or previously unfunded shelters as they cannot receive adequate funding to build capacity.
+The office of Economic

-It is the goal of the Governor's Office of Economic Opportunity to utilize the upcoming HEARTH Act Emergency Solutions Grants program to expand the base of homeless services already being offered in West Virginia.
+Opportunity will utilize the upcoming HEARTH Act Emergency Solutions Grants program to expand the base of homeless services already being offered in West Virginia.
 The inclusion of homelessness prevention funding is an integral piece of the housing continuum of care and will only serve to increase the level of services already being offered in West Virginia.